 Various organisations provide support for carers seeking to return to work; here is a success story from the UK.

 |Perspective and prioritisation – you know what’s important!

-Many people find that serious illness is a catalyst for career change, for example these three women’s stories of life after cancer.
+Many people find that serious illness is a catalyst for career change, for example this story of life after cancer.